Delicious meal is ideal for winter

 - Remove from heat and let it sit and thicken about 5 minutes before serving.

 I prefer to serve this over brown rice.
 It is also tasty served over white rice and wild rice.
-It is a bit healthier served over wild rice with a minimum of gravy.
+For a bit healthier version, serve over wild rice with a minimum of gravy.

 It also serves well over mashed potatoes, especially homemade mashed red potatoes.
 Steamed broccoli, steamed squash or mixed vegetables are all good sides.
 This has to have bread; hearty wheat or multigrain rolls are just right.